-Free baby vest knitting pattern ideas from the Internet that I think are interesting enough to knit.
+Looking for a baby vest knitting pattern?
+Find 7 I think are interesting enough to knit.

 Baby vests are great for chilly weather.
 It keeps the little ones warm at the core while allowing them room to move.
 It can also be removed if the weather becomes too warm.
 Great for layering.